Harshalv/PrimeService/Readme.txt

 All dependencies are included in maven.

 You can also run the
+prime-service-1.0-SNAPSHOT-jar-with-dependencies.jar
+which runs the standalone grizzly server to access the rest service

-Running the com.icap.main class starts the web server The rest service is available at
+The rest service will be available at

 http://localhost:8080/icap/